A noteworthy romantic comedy, Changes Are manages to show a plenty of heart and soul despite the utterly silly premise.

 Definitely one of Chuck Norris’ strongest vehicles, Lone Wolf McQuade is an unapologetic, rough spagetti westerny action pack that often goes over the top, but always in a very entertaining way.

 Real Men becomes somewhat easier to digest and a little more coherent once you realise that all the events in it are sketch-like, very far fetched from the reality and done very much with tongue-in-cheek.

 A film that Rob Morrow and Johnny Depp later regretted being part of, Private Resort is a light, insignificant comedy where every slap sticky event is somehow related to sex.

 Even though Can’t Buy Me Love often gets a bit too silly for its own good, it encapsulates the struggle of being popular in the cruel world of high school in a funny and heartbreaking way.

-Horror House on Highway Five is the shoddy kind of amateur movie that must’ve been really fun for the team to shoot and then watch their closest friends, but others note: Your mileage will vary.
+Horror House on Highway Five is the shoddy kind of amateur movie that must’ve been really fun for the team to shoot and then watch their closest friends, but others note: your mileage will vary a lot.